For staff: London Met programmes

 Partnership liaison librarian: Kelly Anyfantaki

 Staff usernames and passwords are provided by the QAHE Quality team (Maddy Lee).
-For students, access details are emailed to their personal email address upon enrollment with the university.
+For students, access details are emailed to their personal email addresses upon enrollment with the university.

 After logging into Weblearn, no further usernames and passwords are required for library resources.
-Due to licence restrictions, staff members will not be able to access all online resources.
+Due to licence restrictions, staff members will only be able to access selected online resources provided by the university library.
 Students should be able to access them all.

 VLeBooks (QAHE ebook library)

 Trade publications are a valuable source of practitioners' experience and knowledge.
 They are different to scholarly publications.
 Some are available on open access: use Google or similar.
-For some paid-for publications, use the Business Source Complete database.
-After searching, limit the results with the Source Types filter.
+For some paid-for publications, use the Business Source Complete and Academic Search Complete databases.
+After searching, limit the results with the Source Types filter for Trade Publications.

 Market data and research